MassiveBox/siyuan-jsdraw-plugin/README.md

 Check out the [Projects](https://git.massive.box/massivebox/siyuan-jsdraw-plugin/projects) tab!

 ## Contributing
 Contributions are always welcome!
-Right now, I'm working on the core functionality and fixing bugs.
-After that is done, I will need help with the internationalization, as, unfortunately, I don't speak Chinese.
+The Chinese translation is made by Kimi AI, and I'm unable to verify it because I don't speak Chinese.
+If you do and find issues, please let me know.
-Please [contact me](mailto:box@massive.box) if you'd like to help!
+Please [open an issue](https://git.massive.box/massivebox/siyuan-jsdraw-plugin/issues) or [contact me](mailto:box@massive.box) if you'd like to help!

 ## Thanks to
 This project couldn't have been possible without (in no particular order):